Business Intelligence vs. CRM: Which one is best for you?

 Both BI and CRM tools are equipped with advanced reporting capabilities, but they differ in their capabilities to source data.

 CRMs, however, are capable of accessing data stored only in connected databases.
 Furthermore, older CRMs were only able to source data stored in their very own database.
 If data is stored in an external database, the data cannot be used in CRM reporting.
 However, more solution providers are developing advanced CRMs that have the ability to integrate with several databases, in order to make the CRM become a single source of data.
-As a result, more businesses have used CRM integration to enhance their reporting capabilities.
+As a result, more businesses have used CRM integration to optimize reporting capabilities.

 What skills are need for each software?

-With some BI software , a business needs a skilled analyst with a strong business background to manage the data, pull the reports and identify the trends.
+With some BI software, a business needs a skilled analyst with a strong business background to manage the data, pull the reports and identify the trends.
 Other options are more intuitive and once the implementation is complete, people of all skill levels can use it.

 What does this mean for you?